 Both are marketed as what they aspire to be, but are not.
 I’d argue that the Tascam DR-05x is the true entry level “creators” digital recorder.
 Not the Zoom H1n.
 And the Zoom is the “standard” “stereo handheld digital audio recorder,” not the DR-05x.
 I’m going to explain why below, but I want to first point out the main point of this post.

 When you are looking to buy a digital recorder, you should begin with thinking about how you plan to use the recorder; function is king!
+For instance, if you are looking for a voice recorder for recording lectures, focus on recorders that are good at recording lectures.
 Don’t start looking at brands and models of digital recorders before you have a clear idea of what’s your main use scenario.
 Or the marketing and the hype is going to lead you astray.

 And that’s the main reason I’m penning this post, to try and illustrate how the strengths and weaknesses of the Zoom H1n and Tascam DR-05x counter the marketing hype: you want to use Zoom H1n as a hand held recorder and the Tascam DR-05x as a “creators” recorder; packed with lots of features.